Majeed-Omer/Pet_Classifier/README.md

-# Pet_Classifier
+🐾 Pet Classifier - AI-Powered Pet Recognition
-A web-based machine learning application that automatically identifies pet types from uploaded images using deep learning.
-Built with Streamlit for the frontend and TensorFlow/Keras for the AI backbone.
+An intelligent web application that uses deep learning to automatically identify pet types from uploaded images.
+Built with Streamlit and TensorFlow, this project demonstrates practical application of transfer learning and computer vision.